hlynch/Bayesian2020/docs/Week-14-lecture.md

 **Method #1: Plot the model against the data**

-While it seems almost too simple to be of any use, you should always lot the model against the data.
+While it seems almost too simple to be of any use, you should always plot the model against the data.
 Sometimes, the parameters look fine but the fit is obviously horrible for one reason or another.

 **Method #2: Posterior predictive checks**